José Trinidad Muñoz: Counter-Government in Masaya

-After Casto Fonseca, the de facto military leader of Nicaragua, under the title General Commander of Arms, fell from power in early January of 1845, Malespin appointed Muñoz as the new General Commander of Arms.
+After Casto Fonseca, the de facto military leader of Nicaragua, under the title General Commander of Arms, fell from power in early January 1845, Malespin appointed Muñoz as the new General Commander of Arms.

 Also in early January of the same year, Blas Antonio Sáenz and José León Sandoval formed a counter-government against Silvestre Selva Sacasa in Masaya, who was appointed by Malespín to serve as provisional Supreme Director during the War.
 Sáenz was formally declared Supreme Director on 20 January.

 End of the War

-After Malespín was overthrow by his Vice President in El Salvador, he signed a peace treaty in León with Sandoval, and Muñoz was resigned to the leadership of that city.
+After Malespín was overthrown by his Vice President in El Salvador, he signed a peace treaty in León with Sandoval, and Muñoz was resigned to the leadership of that city.

 After the War

-In early July 1849, troops under Muñoz put down an uprising in Rivas lead by Bernabé Somoza.
+In early July 1849, troops under Muñoz put down an uprising in Rivas led by Bernabé Somoza.

 On 4 August 1851 Muñoz led a coup against Supreme Director Laureano Pineda and forced him and his cabinet to flee to Honduras.
 After the coup, he became a member of the Democratic Party.